patapancakes/leafnote/readme.md

-Hatena server - by pbsds
+Leafnote - A fully open-source Flipnote Hatena replacement server
 ======

-This is a replacement for the Flipnote Hatena service for the DSi which has ended.
+Leafnote is a replacement server for Flipnote Hatena, a service for the DSi that ended on May 31st of 2013.

-It's written in Python 2.7 and requires Twisted.
+As of now it's written in Python 2.7 and requires the following: mysql-connecter, numpy, pillow, regex, and twisted.
-Future versions could need PIL aswell.
-This project uses Hatenatools, which is also written by me.
+This project uses Hatenatools, which is written by pbsds.
 It can be found here: http://pbsds.net/projects/hatenatools

-To use it, simply run server.py.
-On the DSi, set the proxy settings to point to this server on port 8080, then access Flipnote Studio as usual.
-A more detailed guide is on the wiki section.

-Documentation on the formats Flipnote Studio uses can be found in the wiki section of this git.